 The use of rice cultivars possessing resistance to both leaf and panicle blast remains the most commonly adopted strategy for blast disease management (Bonman, 1992).
 In tropical irrigated rice ecosystems, cultivars exhibiting partial resistance have proven to be more reliable in controlling blast compared to those with complete resistance (Bonman and Mackill, 1988; Yeh and Bonman, 1986).
 Certain partially resistant varieties have also demonstrated long-lasting and stable resistance under field conditions (Johnson, 1981).
 A comprehensive understanding of blast pathogen diversity and population dynamics (Correa-Victoria and Zeigler, 1993), the functional behavior of resistance genes, and host–pathogen interactions within the rice–blast system is crucial for effective resistance breeding.
 In addition, the development of accurate and reliable screening methods is fundamental to the success of blast resistance breeding programs.

-Rice breeders face significant challenges due to the rapid genomic evolution of Pyricularia oryzae and the presence of geographically distinct pathogen populations.
+Rice breeders face significant challenges due to the rapid genomic evolution of P. oryzae and the presence of geographically distinct pathogen populations.
 Genomic analyses have shown that transposon-driven gene disruptions frequently affect loci associated with host specificity.
 Furthermore, the extensive genetic diversity of P. oryzae enables the pathogen to overcome resistance and infect previously resistant rice genotypes (Dean et al., 2005).
 Consequently, establishing and maintaining a diverse pool of resistant germplasm is essential.
 In this context, the present study was undertaken to evaluate and identify rice lines with resistance to both leaf and neck blast and to assess the association between these resistance responses.

 2. material and methods

 A total of 200 rice genotypes representing diverse germplasm were sourced from the 3K panel.
 These genotypes were phenotypically evaluated for blast resistance at AHRS, Ponnampete a natural hotspot belived to be horbouring wide range of Magnoparthe oryzae races, following the Uniform Blast Nursery (UBN) screening protocol during Kharif 2024.
 Each test genotype was planted in a single 50 cm row with a spacing of 10 cm between rows.
 Two rows of a highly susceptible local check (Intan) were included after every ten test entries, while two rows of a resistant check variety (IR-64) were planted in each nursery bed.
-The observation were recorded when susceptible check exhibited severe blast infection with a leaf blast score of 9 (at 25, 35 and 45 days after sowing).
+The observation was recorded when susceptible check exhibited severe blast infection with a leaf blast score of 9 (at 25, 35 and 45 days after sowing).
 Subsequently, disease severity was recorded by scoring individual plants from each entry using a 0–9 rating scale according to the Standard Evaluation System for rice (SES; IRRI, 1996), as outlined in Table 1.

 Evaluation for natural infection of neck blast was conducted during the same season at AHRS, Ponnampete, a period known to favor the development of neck blast disease.
 Sowing was performed in accordance with the standard protocols prescribed by IRRI.
 Disease reactions were assessed once the susceptible check exhibited severe neck blast symptoms.
 For each genotype, disease severity was recorded on ten randomly selected plants by estimating the extent of neck infection.
 Observations were taken when the susceptible check reached a neck blast severity score of 9.
 Individual plants were rated for neck blast intensity using the 0–9 Standard Evaluation System scale (SES; IRRI, 2013), as presented in Table 2.